sabooshagun/arxiv-ai-agent-v2/README.md

 # 📘 Research Agent v2

-A lightweight research assistant that finds, ranks, and explains recent AI papers from arXiv.
+A lightweight research assistant that finds, ranks, and analyzes recent AI papers from arXiv.

-Now supports both OpenAI models and a free local LLM backend.
+Research Agent v2 introduces two modes:

+- **OpenAI mode** — full classification, prediction, and summaries
+- **Free local mode** — fully free and self-contained using local embeddings + heuristics

+There is no backend server in v2.
-This is the v2 Streamlit UI application.
+Everything runs inside the Streamlit app.
-Backend for the free model option lives in a separate repo.

 ## 🚀 What's New in v2

-Research Agent v2 introduces a dual-mode architecture:

-### 1. OpenAI Mode
+### 1. OpenAI Mode (Full Features)

-For users with an OpenAI API key.
+If you have an OpenAI API key, you get:
-Provides the full experience:

 - LLM-based relevance classification
 - Natural-language citation prediction
-- Plain English paper summaries
+- Plain-English summaries for top papers
-- More accurate and more detailed results
+- More accurate signal quality
+- Consistent explanations

+This mode mirrors the original v1 workflow but with improved pipeline logic.

-### 2. Free Local Model Mode
+### 2. Free Local Model Mode (Zero Cost)

-For users who want a zero-cost option.

-Powered by a separate backend server using:
+Runs entirely inside the Streamlit app using:

+- `sentence-transformers/all-MiniLM-L6-v2` for embeddings
+- Heuristic rules for:
+  - Primary vs secondary classification
+  - Citation scoring
-- Phi-2 as the hosted LLM
+- No generative LLM needed
-- MiniLM-L6-v2 as the embedding model

-This mode:

-- Does not require any API key
+- No API key needed
-- Uses heuristic relevance scoring
-- Uses scaled citation scores instead of LLM reasoning
-- Skips plain English summaries to keep the backend fast
+- Skips plain-English summaries (to keep it fast and lightweight)

+This mode still:

-- Still fetches and ranks up to 150 arXiv papers
+- Fetches up to 150 recent arXiv papers

-Both modes run through the same pipeline, differing only in how classification and prediction are computed.
+- Selects and classifies candidates
+- Builds a citation scoring set
+- Produces ranked results

+Designed for users who want a completely free and private pipeline.

-## 🧠 How Research Agent Works
+## 🧠 How the Pipeline Works

-Whether you use OpenAI or the free backend, the pipeline is:
+Regardless of mode:

 ### 1. You provide

-- A short research brief
+- A research brief
-- Optional "not looking for" text
+- Optional exclusions
 - A date range (3, 7, or 30 days)

 ### 2. The agent

-- Fetches recent cs.AI + cs.LG papers from arXiv
+- Fetches recent cs.AI + cs.LG papers
-- Computes embeddings
+- Computes embeddings (local or OpenAI)
-- Selects up to 150 candidate papers
+- Selects up to 150 matching candidates
-- Classifies papers
+- Assigns relevance labels
-- Builds a prediction set (~20 minimum)
+- Builds a prediction set
-- Predicts 1-year citation impact
+- Produces citation predictions
+  - LLM-based in OpenAI mode
+  - Heuristic-based in free mode
 - Ranks papers
-- Highlights the top N papers
+- Highlights the top N

 ### 3. You receive

-- A full ranked table
-- A clean UI with metadata and links
+- A ranked table with metadata and links
+- Optional plain-English summaries (OpenAI mode only)
-- A summary for top N papers (OpenAI mode only)
+- Optional citation explanation text (OpenAI mode only)
-- A ZIP archive with all artifacts (JSON + markdown report)
+- A downloadable ZIP of all reports and JSON artifacts

-## 💻 Running Locally (UI Only)
+## 💻 Run Locally (Recommended)

-**Clone:**
+**Clone the repo:**

 ```bash
 git clone https://github.com/YOUR_USER/arxiv-ai-agent-v2.git